 You gain subject-specific skills in the following:

-- the ability to carry out documented standard laboratory procedures involved in synthetic and analytical work in relation to organic and inorganic systems.
+- The ability to carry out out documented standard laboratory procedures involved in synthetic and analytical work in relation to organic and inorganic systems.
 Skills in observational and instrumental monitoring of physiochemical events and changes and the systematic and reliable documentation of the above.
-Operation of standard analytical instruments employed in the chemical sciences
+Operation of standard analytical instruments employed in the chemical sciences.

 You gain transferable skills in the following:

 - The ability to undertake further training of a professional nature.

 - Problem-solving skills, relating to qualitative and quantitative information, extending to situations where evaluations have to be made on the basis of limited information.

 - Numeracy and computational skills, including such aspects as error analysis, order-of-magnitude estimations, correct use of units and modes of data presentation.